 How to merge Fortnite accounts

-As of May 2019, Fortnite no longer offers players the ability to merge accounts.
-Merging accounts gave users the chance to combine separate Epic accounts into one so no V-Bucks were lost, but, thanks to improved cross-play functionality, it is no longer supported.
-The function was primarily used by gamers who started playing in 2018 when cross-play wasn’t as widespread as it is today.
-Back then, it wasn’t uncommon for people to have two different Fortnite accounts to play on PC and console, meaning two different wallets with separate V-Bucks in each.
+In May 2019, Fortnite dropped the feature that allowed different users to merge accounts.
+Players used to have the option of merging Epic accounts so they wouldn’t lose any V-Bucks, but now that you can play on any platform, you won’t need this option.
+The function was primarily used by gamers who started playing in 2018 when cross-play wasn’t as widespread as today.
+Back then, it wasn’t uncommon for people to have two different Fortnite accounts to play on PC and console, meaning two wallets with separate V-Bucks in each.